stitchdata/docs/_saas-integrations/shopify/v1/shopify-v1.md

   - title: "Order Refunds table replication"
   - anchor: "order-refunds"
   - content: |
-      The Order Refunds file gets queried at every single order ID in the table.
-If you have this table selected for replication, the process can potentially be very slow depending on how many refunds exist in the table.
-With Stich's replication process, this could cause other tables to not be replicated for days to weeks at a time.
-To ensure timely replications of your other selected tables, consider creating a separate integration for only the Order Refunds table.
+      The `order_refunds` table gets queried at every single order ID in the table.
+If you have this table selected for replication, the process can potentially be very slow depending on how many refunds exist in your account.
+With Stitch's replication process, this could cause other tables to not be replicated for days to weeks at a time.
+To ensure timely replication of your other selected tables, consider creating a separate integration for only the `order_refunds` table.

-      Note that depending on how much {{ integration.display_name }} data you have, creating a separate integration for your Order Refunds table may negatively affect your API quota.
+      Note that creating a separate integration for your `order_refunds` table may negatively affect your {{ integration.display_name }} API quota.

 # -------------------------- #